 If you are into clubs and bars, go down to Old City at night -- 2nd and Market.
 Walk around there and on Chestnut Street.
 Cuba Libre, Continental are always packed.

 Go watch the video wall at the Comcast Center, take a boat tour on the Schuykill, go the Art Museum, Italian Market (in Rocky), do the more touristy things like go see the Liberty Bell, Independence Hall, Betsy Ross House, Constitution Center.

-Happy to keep making suggestions if you have any other specifics you want to know about. about 10 years ago
+Happy to keep making suggestions if you have any other specifics you want to know about. over 11 years ago